Search

 lI4 = (aA, bB, cB, dA)

-All of them putting c at the same rank.
+All of them put c at the same rank.

-Applying our preference computation, it will result in a tie between the two models, when actually lB should be chosen as the best one.
+Applying our preference computation will result in a tie between the two models, when, actually, lB should be chosen as the best one.

 Probabilistic Interleaving

-The probabilistic interleaving approach overcomes the issue described for balanced interleaving and team-draft with a new way of constructing the interleaved result list lI .
+The probabilistic interleaving approach overcomes the issue described for balanced interleaving and team-draft with a new way of constructing the interleaved result list lI.
 In particular, the algorithm relies on the creation of a probability distribution over the ranking lists.
-This distribution allows every document to have a non-zero probability to be added in the interleaved result list.
+This distribution allows every document to have a non-zero probability of being added to the interleaved result list.

 The implemented algorithm is the following: